-RNs/NPs work respectfully with the health care team to best meet clients' needs.
+RNs/NPs work respectfully with the health care team.

-In this principle, RNs/NPs are accountable to one another and are expected to build and maintain respectful relationships with the health care team.
-To achieve this, RNs/NPs are expected to:
+RNs/NPs are accountable to one another and are expected to build and maintain respectful relationships with the health care team.
+RNs/NPs are expected to:

-- 4.1 self-reflect on how their privileges, biases, values, belief structures, behaviours and positions of power may impact relationships with health care team members. - 4.2 identify and do not act on or allow any stereotypes or assumptions thay may have about health care team members to influence decision-making and interactions. - 4.3 address health care team members by their preferred name, title, and pronoun. - 4.4 recognize many identity factors and personal attributes, including those identified in federal and/or provincial legislation, such as Newfoundland and Labrador's Human Rights Act, 2010, may impact a health care team member, their lived experience, and perspective on nursing and health care. - 4.5 demonstrate professionalism and treat all health care team members with respect in all contexts, including on social media. - 4.6 collaborate and communicate with the health care team in a clear, effective, professional, and timely way to provide safe client care. - 4.7 not physically, verbally, emotionally, financially, or sexually harass or abuse health care team members. - 4.8 support, mentor, and teach health care team members, including students. - 4.9 assess the learning needs of health care team members they are teaching, supervising and/or assigning.
+- 4.1 self-reflect on how their privileges, biases, values, belief structures, behaviours and positions of power may impact relationships with health care team members. - 4.2 identify and not allow any stereotypes or assumptions they may have about health care team members to influence decision-making and interactions. - 4.3 address health care team members by their preferred name, title, and pronoun. - 4.4 recognize many identity factors and personal attributes, including those identified in federal and/or provincial legislation, such as Newfoundland and Labrador's Human Rights Act, 2010, may impact a health care team member, their lived experience, and perspective on nursing and health care. - 4.5 demonstrate professionalism and treat all health care team members with civility and respect in all contexts, including on social media. - 4.6 collaborate and communicate with the health care team in a clear, effective, professional, and timely way to provide safe client care. - 4.7 refrain from physically, verbally, emotionally, financially, or sexually harass or abuse health care team members. - 4.8 support, mentor, and teach health care team members, including students. - 4.9 assess the learning needs of health care team members they are teaching, supervising, and/or assigning.
 RNs/NPs determine whether individuals have the proper knowledge, skill, and judgment to perform safe care. - 4.10 assign and/or authorize nursing care appropriately.
 RNs/NPs do not direct health care team members to perform nursing care they are not adequately educated for or competent to perform.